top of page

 you revel not in a story of riches

-but of miracles, of freedom
+but of miracles,

-of the hopeless given hope
+a tale of the hopeless given hope.

 Symbols surround you

-You are the story and the story is you
+You are the story and the story is you.

 So ask and ask again.